 $ sudo apt-get install emacs

-Atom is a free and open-source text editor with features like any integrated developement environments.
+Atom is a free and open-source text editor with features like any integrated development environments.
 It is developed by GitHub and supports almost all the major programming languages including Python.
-By installing some extensions and plug-ins you can bring IDE like functionality to Atom.
+By installing some extensions and plug-ins, you can bring the IDE-like functionality to Atom.

 $ sudo apt-get update